 - Willing to maintain membership in Girl Scouts

 What’s in it for you?
-A great opportunity to be a part of our collaborative team, and champion our mission of building girls of courage, confidence, and character, who make the world a better place.
+A great opportunity to be a part of a 100 year old tradition.
 Plus, we’ve got benefits!
-Starting with three weeks of paid vacation plus sick leave, paid parental leave and a nearly two week paid holiday break.
+Starting with three weeks of paid vacation, sick leave, paid parental leave and a two week paid year-end holiday break.
 We’ve got you covered for individual health, wellness and 403b retirement benefits too.
 Need a day off for volunteerism and professional development?
-No Problem!
-Seattle office = on- site gym + free parking!
+No Problem- take one!